 BIOE 371 Global Biodesign: Medical Technology in an International Context

-Faculty and guest speakers from the medtech field will discuss the status of the industry, as well as opportunities in and challenges to medical technology innovation unique to seven primary geographic regions: Africa, China, Europe, India, Japan, Latin America, and the United States.
-Students will be exposed to the biodesign innovation process, which provides a proven approach for identifying important unmet medical needs and inventing meaningful solutions to address them.
-They will also explore key differences between the covered geographies, which range from emerging markets with vast bottom-of-the-pyramid and growing middle class populations, to well-established markets with sophisticated demands and shifting demographics.
-The class will utilize real-world case studies and class projects (for 3-unit students) to promote engagement and provide a hands-on learning experience.
+Faculty and guest speakers from around the world will discuss the status of the global medtech industry, as well as trends and issues affecting medical technology innovation in seven primary geographic regions: Africa, China, Europe, India, Japan, Latin America, and the United States.
+Students will explore key differences between the covered geographies, which range from emerging markets with vast bottom-of-the-pyramid and growing middle class populations, to well-established markets with sophisticated demands and shifting demographics.
+The class will utilize real-world case studies and class projects to promote engagement and provide a hands-on learning experience.

 |Course Number||BIOE 371|

 Students taking the course will be required to complete a midterm document, final paper and presentation and will receive letter grades.

 This course is also offered online through Stanford Center for Professional Development (SCPD).
 Distance Learners can watch the course by video each week within 24 hours of the actual course delivery.
 This course can be combined with three other online courses to complete a Biodesign Certificate.
 Further information about the certificate is available on the SCPD website.